 Yes, this cake is very moist, due to the canned pumpkin puree.
 The pumpkin acts as a binder as well, holding the cake together.

 Yes, you could make this cake one day before you wish to serve it.
 Leftovers will keep for a few days in an airtight container, but quality is best right after baking.
+You could also freeze pieces of this cake.
+Simply wrap individual slices of cake in waxed paper or plastic wrap, then place in a ziploc freezer bag.
+It should stay fresh in the freezer for up to three months.

 This chocolate chip pumpkin cake is: